readingcapital/readingcapital.github.io/volume-1/index.md

 but also a part of and claim to total social wealth.
 The money commodity acts as *measure of value* because it is value.
 It is acts as the *standard of prices* because it as a use-value can be measured and subdivided (length, volume, weight).
-No real money has to be available for a commodity to express its value in a price.
-The price form is a claim of a commodity to be money-equal; it has to prove it and become money:
+No real money has to be at hand for a commodity to express its value in a price.
+However, the *price* form is a claim of a commodity to be value by being money equal.
+All commodities must prove they are as good as money, they must — at any cost (deviation of price from value) — become money.
+The purpose of a commodity is to exchange for money.

 > 198:1 Hard cash lurks within the ideal measure of value

+Because money now counts as the ultimate and immediate economic power, anything becomes available for sale, regardless of whether it has value or not.

 #### The Means of Circulation ####